PunGrumpy/kmitl-mvc/README.md

 ### 🛣️ Routes and Controllers (`src/routes/`)

 - Define the API endpoints and handle the request/response cycle.
-- Combine routing and controller logic in one place.
-- Handle user input (API requests), process it, and return appropriate responses.
+- Use models for request validation and response formatting.
-- Call appropriate service methods.
+- Call appropriate service methods to process requests.
-- Example: `userRoutes.ts` defines routes for user-related operations and includes the logic to handle these operations.

 ### 🛠️ Services (`src/services/`)

 - Contain business logic that doesn't belong in models or routes.
-- Handle complex operations, often involving multiple models.
+- Handle complex operations, often involving database interactions.
-- Example: `UserService` might handle operations like user authentication or complex data manipulations.

-### 📝 Types (`src/types/`)

-- Define TypeScript interfaces and types used throughout the application.
-- Ensure type safety and improve developer experience.
-- Example: `CreateUserInput` and `UpdateUserInput` types.
+- Use Prisma client for database operations.

 This architecture promotes separation of concerns while keeping related functionality (routing and request handling) together, making the codebase organized, maintainable, and scalable.
 It's a common approach in modern API development, especially with lightweight frameworks like Elysia.js.